JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     ![Execute the Gradle run task](gradle-run-task.png){width=700}

 3. Once the application has finished compiling and the server has started up, use a web browser to navigate to [`http://localhost:9090/hello`](http://localhost:9090/hello) to see the first route in action:

     ![Hello, API output](hello-api-output.png){width=500}

-Later, like with the endpoint for GET requests to `/hello`, you'll be able to configure all endpoints for the API inside the [`routing`](https://ktor.io/docs/routing-in-ktor.html) block.
+Later, like with the endpoint for GET requests to `/hello`, you'll be able to configure all of the endpoints for the API inside the [`routing`](https://ktor.io/docs/routing-in-ktor.html) block.

 ### Install Ktor plugins